enso-collective/mint-proofof/README.md

 Those with an active badge on Warpcast can mint for free, or anyone can mint with Warps.

+The Proof (EAS Attestation) that users receive will be used for EAS Attestation gating on @proofof.

 Built using open source tools:

 - [Zizzamia/a-frame-in-100-lines](https://github.com/Zizzamia/a-frame-in-100-lines)